Quick and easy no-bake healthy breakfast cookies. (Photos updated 1/26/16)

 - 1/2 cup rice krispies cereal

-- 1/4 cup flaxseed or sub oat flour (instructions in post)
+- 1/4 cup flaxseed or sub oat flour (blend up regular oats in the blender-- instructions in post)

-- Melted chocolate drizzle: 3 tablespoons milk or dark chocolate chips
+- 3 tablespoons milk or dark chocolate chips

-- Add-ins: raisins, chopped up nuts, craisins, mini chocolate chips (about 2 tbsp.)
+- Add-ins: raisins, chopped up nuts, craisins, mini chocolate chips (about 2 tablespoons.)

 More healthy no bake snack/breakfast ideas: